softwarelight/ZhijianJiang/_posts/2016-09-26-GRE-Experience.md

 title: GRE Experience
 subtitle: Say Goodbye to GRE!
 Let's ROCK!!!
 ---
-Luckily, I got 154 (Verbal) + 168 (Quantitive) = 322 the first time I took GRE.
+Luckily, I got 154 (Verbal) + 168 (Quantitive) = 322 the first time I took GRE and I spent about 1 month **totally** on GRE.
 Maybe some of my ideas and experience would help you!

 ## Useful Resources
 * Sites: